kallisp/GCMS/README.md

 - download or clone from gitub.
 - open cmd or Node.js command prompt and navigate to the project directory  (cd path)
 - run 'npm install'
-- after it finishes, run 'node app.js' (in cmd)
+- after it finishes, run 'node app.js' (in cmd) or npm start (to open localhost:8000)